This set of Building Construction Multiple Choice Questions & Answers (MCQs) focuses on “Timber”.

 d) Blue stain

-Explanation: Bow is a defect which occurs in the seasoning process of wood and is indicated by the curvature which forms in the direction of the length of timber.
+Explanation: Bow is a defect that occurs in the seasoning process of wood and is indicated by the curvature which forms in the direction of the length of timber.
 Blue stain, sap stain and brown rot are the defects caused in timber by fungi.

 2. Dry rot is a defect caused in timber in which wood is converted into dry powder form by fungi.
 Which of the following statements about dry rot is not correct?